The National Health Insurance (NHI)

 - Poor healthcare infrastructures, poor service delivery, insufficient resources or shortage of staffs are some of the challenges the NHI will have to fix.
 Infrastructures will have to be upgraded to make sure they all meet standards and more staffs added to make sure a healthcare worker is not overworked or abused by the scheme.
 Ambulances will have to be made available to transport you to wherever you will need care.
 Transportation or transport fair should not interfere with healthcare.

 - Many have been paying medical aid premiums in the past and some have families of up to 5 members all of which have being paying medical aid premiums.
 With the introduction of this bill, they will be forced to pay additional fee into order to be part of the NHI.
 What will happen to their premiums and all their efforts to get quality healthcare for their families?
 What happens if the NHI fails to meet their expectations?

-- A system will have to be put in place to compensate nurses and healthcare preactitioners as a means to maintain quality.
+A system will have to be put in place to compensate nurses and healthcare practitioners as a means to maintain quality.

 - The era of 4th industrial revolution and artificial intelligence is at hand.
 This is causing large amount of data flow.
 How will the NHI ensure user privacy or data protection?
 Does it have the necessary technicalities?